hathibelagal-dev/instantpolyglot/docs/eng/Dutch.md

 ## Writing system

 Dutch uses the Latin alphabet with no additional letters.
-However, the digraphs **ij** and **IJ** are sometimes considered a single letter, called the "long ij" or "Dutch y".
+However, the digraphs **ij** and **IJ** are sometimes considered a single letter, called the “long ij” or “Dutch y”.

 Capitalization rules are similar to English, with some exceptions:
 - Pronouns referring to deity are not capitalized: **hij** (He), when referring to God